gabrielrovesti/VerifiedMovies/README.md

 ##### Practical commands

+Here will be listed the handmade scripts that I made to make the process easier.

 First terminal (activates local testnet and gives test accounts) --> remember to keep this one open
 > npm run testnet